 Sonja Runberg provides executive support for Ellen Herman, vice provost for academic affairs, and Yvonne Braun, associate vice provost for academic affairs.

-In additions, she is responsible for administrative support throughout the promotion and tenure, mid-term, and post-tenure review processes, and oversees sabbatical tracking and report submission.
+In addition, she is responsible for administrative support throughout the promotion and tenure, mid-term, and post-tenure review processes, and oversees sabbatical tracking and report submission.
 Also, Sonja assists the director of operations, serves on the UO HR Advisory Council, staffs search committees, and supervises students in the Office of the Provost.
+She earned her bachelor's degree in English from George Mason University.

 Doneka R. Scott